MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first actual computer "bug" was a real bug?
-Grace Hopper, a programming pioneer, coined the term "debugging" in 1947 after removing a moth from a relay in the Harvard Mark II computer.
-The moth was causing the machine to malfunction, so when it was removed, they had "debugged" the system.
-The insect was taped into the computer's logbook and is now on display at the Smithsonian Museum.
+Did you know that the first actual computer "bug" was an actual bug?
+In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
+The operators removed the moth and taped it in the logbook labeling it as the "First actual case of bug being found".
+This is where the term "debugging" a computer originated from.